digitaledgeit/npm-finder-on-steroids/README.md

 # finder-on-steroids
-Recursively finds files and directories.
+Recursively find files and directories.

 ## Installation

-	npm install finder-on-steroids
+	npm install --save finder-on-steroids

 ## Methods

-### Finder.files()
+### Finder.files() : Finder

-Restrict results to only files identified by fs.Stat.isFile().
+Restrict results to contain only files as identified by fs.Stat.isFile().

-### Finder.directories()
+### Finder.directories() : Finder

-Restrict results to only directories identified by fs.Stat.isDirectory().
+Restrict results to contain only directories identified by fs.Stat.isDirectory().

-### Finder.depth(depth)
+### Finder.depth(Number : depth) : Finder

-Restrict results to only a specific number of levels deep.
+Restrict results to contain only paths of a specific number of levels.

-### Finder.name(pattern)
+### Finder.name(RegExp|String : pattern) : Finder

-Restrict results to only files and directories with names that match the base name.
-Takes a glob string or RegExp.
+Restrict results to contain only files and directories with names that match the specified pattern.
+Takes a RegExp or glob string.

-### Finder.path(pattern)
+### Finder.path(RegExp|String : pattern) : Finder

-Restrict results to only files and directories with names that match the full path.
-Takes a glob string or RegExp.
+Restrict results to contain only files and directories with relative paths that match the specified pattern.
+Takes a RegExp or glob string.

-### Finder.filter(function(path, stats))
+### Finder.filter(Function(String : path, Object : stats)) : Finder

-Restrict results using a custom filter function.
+Restrict results to contain only files and directories according to a custom filter function.

+### Finder.find([Function(Error, Array) : callback]) : Promise

+Finds files matching the specified criteria.

 ## Usage